Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Data

-Our dataset contains box score information scraped from stats.ncaa.org for 117,897 games between the 2011-2012 and the 2015-2016 seasons across Division I (D1), Division II (D2), and Division III (D3) NCAA basketball for both women and men.
-The box score statistics examined in this report, and their abbreviations, are presented in Table 1.
-In addition to standard box score information, we also obtain the location of the game (including whether each team is playing at home, away, or at a neutral location) and the attendance at the game.
-Neutral location games in which neither team is playing at home, are comprised of games played in mid-season invitational tournaments and end of season NCAA tournaments and make up between 6\% and 9\% of the data for each gender-division combination.
-Such games tend to have slightly stronger teams participating (measured by rating percentage index) and slightly lower attendance, which the exception of D1 neutral location games, which tend to have notably higher attendance.
-Due to data quality issues (such as missing or conflicting data) our dataset contains 77\% of the games played over the range of interest.
+In addition to standard box score information, we also obtain the attendance and location of the games, including whether each team played at home, away, or at a neutral location.
+In our final dataset, 5,847 games were missing attendance information and thus were removed to conduct the attendance focused analyses presented in Section \ref{the_crowd_effect}.
+The home-away focused analyses of Section \ref{quantifying_home_court_advantage} were conducted after removing the 23,856 neutral location games.
+Such games, in which neither team is playing at home, are comprised of games played in mid-season invitational tournaments and end of season NCAA tournaments and make up between 7\% and 11\% of the data for each gender-division combination.
+These games tend to have slightly stronger teams participating (measured by rating percentage index) and slightly lower attendance, which the exception of D1 neutral location games, which tend to have notably higher attendance.